-The first Appearance: Jazz Ensemble Alum, and 1972 Montreaux Jazz Festival Competition winner, Steve Kujala will be a guest artist, appearing at the Chicago Theater.
+The first Appearance: Jazz Ensemble Alum, and 1972 Montreaux Jazz Festival Competition winner, Steve Kujala, appeared at the Chicago Theater a guest artist.

 The Chicago Philharmonic Society performed Marvel Studios’ Black Panther in Concert at the historic Chicago Theatre, 175 N. State St., June 18, 2022, at 7:30 p.m.
 Guest artists joining Chicago Philharmonic’s prestigious musicians during the concert include conductor Emil de Cou; world-renowned Tama Senegalese talking drum player Massamba Diop, who has received much acclaim for his collaboration on Marvel’s “Black Panther” soundtrack; and Chicago native flutist Steve Kujula.
 Ludwig Göransson’s score for this movie is truly a wonder of modern composition, and an ingenious blend of traditional African and Western music,” said Artistic Director and Principal Conductor Scott Speck.